ritatam/nanopore-biosecurity-workshop-2022/README.md

 ## Course material installation

-First create a new directory.
+First navigate back into the biosec_course directory, and create a new directory.

 	cd /home/course_user/biosec_course
 	mkdir amplicon_prac